cckssr/openbis-fork/docs/user-documentation/general-admin-users/properties-handled-by-scripts.md

 2.  **Entity Validation**
-    1.  performed after creation or each update of a given entity type.
+    1.  performed after creation or each update of an entity of a given type.
-    2.  the user provided script performs a validation, which can cancel the operation if the validation fails.
+    2.  the script performs a validation, which can cancel the operation if the validation fails.